Common-Longitudinal-ICU-data-Format/CLIF-TableOne/README.md

 # CLIF 2.1 Validation & Summarization Tool

 A comprehensive tool for validating and analyzing CLIF 2.1 data tables using clifpy.
-Available as both an interactive web application and command-line interface.

-**🚀 New User?** Check out the [Quick Start Guide](QUICKSTART.md) to get running in 3 steps!

 ## Features